Types of Machine Vision Lenses

 Imaging lenses are a complicated and nuanced component in imaging systems, and it is not always straightforward which decisions to make when it comes time to choose a lens and what tradeoffs are made as a direct result of those decisions.
 Lens specification sheets (or datasheets) vary between manufacturers, which can make comparisons a daunting task.
 Oftentimes, however, the problem is not as complicated as that, as it can be challenging enough to determine even the type of lens that is required for a particular application.
 Is a fixed focal length lens the best choice?
 What about a zoom lens?
 Or a telecentric?

 This lens selection guide is broken into three distinct parts.
-This app note, which is the first section, Types of Variable Magnifications Lenses, answers the question: what kind of lens do I need for my application?
+This app note, which is the first section, Types of Machine Vision Lenses, answers the question: what kind of lens do I need for my application?
 For the purposes of this text, lenses will be divided into one of two buckets: a variable magnification lens or a fixed magnification lens.
 It describes these different types of lenses and what they are useful for.
-The second section, Basic Lens Selection then explains how to make an informed lens selection if a camera has already been chosen, which is often the case for many applications.
-It focuses primarily on field of view (FOV) matching given constraints such as working distance (WD).
+The second section, Basic Lens Selection explains how to make an informed lens selection when a camera has already been chosen, which is often the case.
+This section focuses on lens selection by emphasizing the importance of comparing the needed field of view (FOV), set by application requirements, to the FOV specification on the lens data sheet, given the working distance (WD) or other constrained parameters.
 The final piece, Advanced Lens Selection, explains how to choose a lens alongside the camera, which is important if the application is to be properly optimized in terms of cost and performance.
 It discusses pixel mapping and contrast reproduction of features on the pixel level of a camera.

 Types of Variable Magnification Lenses